nextflow-io/training/docs/nf_customize/5_config.md

     }
 ```

-If a process is used multiple times in the same pipeline, an extended execution path of the module may be required to make it more specific:
+An extended execution path of the module may be required to make it more specific if a process is used multiple times in a pipeline:

 ```console title="custom.config"
 process {